 ChooseMyPlate.gov illustrates the five food groups that are the building blocks for a healthy diet using a familiar image—a place setting for a meal.
 This site provides you with information about weight management and calories, physical activities, and healthy eating.

-Fruits & Veggies More Matters is a comprehensive resource providing tips for meal planning and shopping, including how to shop for fruits and vegetables on a budget.
+Have a Plant: Fruits & Veggies for Better Health is a comprehensive resource providing tips for meal planning and shopping, including how to shop for fruits and vegetables on a budget.

 The Healthy Shopping Guide provides a simple list of the foods that are the healthiest choices when looking for proteins, carbohydrates, healthy fats, and vegetables.

 The Nutrition Source, website maintained by the Department of Nutrition at the Harvard School of Public Health, is a comprehensive nutrition resource.

 WebMD created an interactive portion size plate easy-to-understand guidelines to help you avoid some common portion-size pitfalls.
 They’ve also created a wallet-sized guide that can help you to stay on track while on the road.